Marketing design

 • Mobile responsiveness: Ensure optimal performance across all devices.

-If your design makes users work to understand your offer, they’re gone.
+If your design makes users work to understand your offer, they’re gone, which is why many hire a design agency to streamline their visuals .
 In fact, 52% of users sometimes or always leave after a bad user experience.
 UX is marketing, too.

 User experience is marketing